fivexl/website/content/blog/container-hardening-guide/index.md

     CMD ["lprobe", "-mode=http", "-endpoint=/", "-port=80"]
     ```

-6.  **Run containers as a non-root user**.
+7.  **Run containers as a non-root user**.
+Running Docker containers as a non-root user is crucial for enhancing security.
+Containers executed with root privileges can provide attackers with access to the host system if they manage to exploit vulnerabilities within the container.
+This could lead to unauthorized access, data breaches, or even full control over the host system.
+By running containers with non-root users, you limit the permissions of processes within the container, thereby reducing the risk of host system compromise in case of an attack.
+This practice is part of the principle of least privilege, ensuring that processes operate with only the permissions they absolutely need, minimizing potential damage from breaches.
 Example of setting up a user, and copying it from the loader image:
     ```dockerfile
     # https://github.com/fivexl/secure-container-image/blob/main/Dockerfile.base
     # add a user here because addgroup and adduser are not available in scratch